chartjs/chartjs-chart-financial/README.md

 ## Examples

-Out of the box examples are available here : https://chartjs.github.io/chartjs-chart-financial/
+Out of the box examples are available here: https://chartjs.github.io/chartjs-chart-financial/